Call us free on 0808 168 9540

 Breeding sites and resting places used by sand lizard and smooth snake are also protected although these species are rarely encountered on development sites.
 The other four species are more widespread and are often encountered on development sites.

-Phlorum is able to carry out presence / absence surveys and design and implement suitable mitigation to ensure an efficient and successful result for the client and for reptiles.
+Phlorum is able to carry out presence/absence reptile surveys and design and implement suitable mitigation to ensure an efficient and successful result for the client and for reptiles.